A Brief History

 Among other things, Einstein is most famous for his Special and General Theories of Relativity, and for his equation, E= MC2².
 Often referred to as the smartest man in history, Einstein was in the United States when Hitler and the Nazis took power in Germany where Einstein had been working as a professor in Berlin.
 Einstein chose to stay in the US as he rightly figured going back to Germany was suicidal.
 Fun facts: No one knows what Einstein’s last words were because he spoke them in German and no German speaking person was present.
 Recently discovered correspondence indicates that Einstein was probably an atheist, although he never said so publicly.

-Question for students (and subscribers): Who else would you include?
+Question for students (and subscribers): Who else and what Jewish contribution would you include?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!